android606/ultimate_mcp_server_windows/README.md

 ```

 Available options:
-- `--host`: Host or IP address to bind the server to (default: from .env)
+- `-h, --host`: Host or IP address to bind the server to (default: from .env)
-- `--port`: Port to listen on (default: from .env)
+- `-p, --port`: Port to listen on (default: from .env)
-- `--workers`: Number of worker processes to spawn (default: from .env)
+- `-w, --workers`: Number of worker processes to spawn (default: from .env)
-- `--transport-mode`: Transport mode for server communication ('sse' or 'stdio')
+- `-t, --transport-mode`: Transport mode for server communication ('sse' or 'stdio', default: sse)
-- `--debug`: Enable debug logging
+- `-d, --debug`: Enable debug logging
 - `--include-tools`: List of tool names to include (comma-separated)
 - `--exclude-tools`: List of tool names to exclude (comma-separated)